otam-mato/nodejs_mysql_web_app_docker/README.md

 <br><br>
 Insert these instructions in a Dockerfile, which will be used to build an image of a containerized application:

-- FROM mysql:8.0.23 specifies that the base image for the container is the official MySQL image version 8.0.23.
+- "FROM mysql:8.0.23" specifies that the base image for the container is the official MySQL image version 8.0.23.

-- COPY ./my_sql.sql / copies a file named my_sql.sql from the local file system to the root directory / inside the container.
+- "COPY ./my_sql.sql /" copies a file named my_sql.sql from the local file system to the root directory / inside the container.

-- EXPOSE 3306 informs Docker that the container listens on the specified network port at runtime.
+- "EXPOSE 3306" informs Docker that the container listens on the specified network port at runtime.
 In this case, the MySQL service in the container will listen on port 3306.
 ```
 FROM mysql:8.0.23
 COPY ./my_sql.sql /